edumunozsala/langchain-rag-techniques/README.md

 - Rerank-Fusion-Ensemble-Hybrid-Search: a notebook where we build a simple RAG chain using an Emsemble Retriever, Hybrid Search, and the Reciprocal Rerank Fusion, based on the [paper](https://plg.uwaterloo.ca/~gvcormac/cormacksigir09-rrf.pdf).

 - Multiquery-retrieval: in this notebook we show you how to use a multiquery retriever in a RAG chain.

+- Per-user-retrieval: notebook implementing a per user retrieval in a RAG chain.

 # License